 Module one takes place in a safe off-road area called a motorcycle manoeuvring area.
 The layout of the area will vary depending on where you take your test.
 For a printable plan of the Module 1 test course, click this link.
 Module 1 test pdf:

 What happens during the module two test?

 Module two test is the on-road module and typically takes around 40 minutes.
-You must bring all the documents you had to bring to the module one test.(Both parts of your licence, CBT and theory certificate) plus your mod one pass certificate.
-You must take the module two test on the same category, motorbike or scooter that you had taken your Mod one test on.
+You must bring all the documents you had to bring to the module one test.(Both parts of your motorbike licence, CBT and theory certificate) plus your mod one pass certificate.
+You must take the module two test on the same category, motorbike licence or scooter that you had taken your Mod one test on.
 This module includes:

-- Eyesight test. (reading a number plate from at least 67ft /20.5m)
+- Eyesight test. (reading a number plate from at least 67 ft /20.5 m)

-- Motorcycle or scooter safety questions.
+- Motorcycle licence or scooter safety questions.

 - On road riding element.